Ross County Court Records

 Arrest records and criminal history checks:

 Arrest records are maintained by the law enforcement agency that made the arrest.
-For incidents within the county, the Ross County Sheriff’s Office maintains arrest logs and booking records.
-The sheriff’s office is located at 28 N. Paint St., Chillicothe, OH 45601, and can be reached at (740) 773-1185.
+For incidents within the county, the Ross County Sheriff's Office keeps arrest logs and booking records.
+The sheriff's office is located at 28 N. Paint St., Chillicothe, OH 45601, and can be reached at (740) 773-1185.

-For formal criminal history background checks, the Ohio Bureau of Criminal Investigation (BCI) under the Ohio Attorney General’s office operates the WebCheck system, which allows electronic fingerprint-based background checks through authorized locations.
+For formal criminal history background checks, the Ohio Bureau of Criminal Investigation (BCI) under the Ohio Attorney General's office runs the WebCheck system, which provides electronic fingerprint-based background checks through authorized locations.
 The standard BCI background check fee is $22 for an Ohio-only search and $22 for the FBI (federal) search, though total fees may include an additional processing charge collected by the fingerprint vendor.
 Name-based criminal record searches through BCI are also available for a fee.

 Ross County Civil Court Records